cyrils/renogy-bt/README.md

 **How to get mac address?**

-Run the above command and look for discovered devices nearby with alias `BT-TH-XXXX..`.
-Alternatively you can use apps like [BLE Scanner](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner)
+Run the above command and look for discovered devices nearby with alias `BT-TH-XXXX..`

 **Output**